PAIDiPaidThis.com

 Is it rude to say no to a vet's recommendation?

 No. Vets are used to owners asking questions or declining optional extras, and a good one will explain the reasoning rather than take offence.
-If a practice makes you feel awkward for asking, that is worth noticing in itself.
+If a practice makes you feel awkward for asking, that is worth noticing in itself, and worth factoring into whether you stay with them.

 Will refusing an optional test affect my pet's care?